 Nut crops belong to that rare species whose prices in the world market are characterized by a stable growth trend.
-In particular, since the demand for and the price of, the product in the European Union countries are increasing, the interest of Georgian entrepreneurs is also increasing.
+In particular, since demand for nuts is increasing in European Union countries, leading to higher prices, Georgian entrepreneurs are increasingly attracted to this area.